 Pacific Flyway Conservation

 At least a billion birds migrate through the Sacramento region annually.
 These birds follow a yearly migration pattern that stretches from the Arctic tundra to South America.
 They migrate within a region called the Pacific Flyway.
 The birds of the Pacific Flyway depend on a diverse chain of habitats, from the U.S., Canadian, and Siberian arctic tundra and south to the mangrove forest wetlands of Mexico and rainforest of South America.
-Audubon’s network of chapters, volunteers, activists, and members is preserving and restoring vital links throughout the Pacific Flyway.
+Audubon’s network of chapters, volunteers, activists, and members are preserving and restoring vital links throughout the Pacific Flyway.
 Each year, these birds travel the Pacific Flyway on their annual north-south migration in the Fall and south-north migration in the Spring.
 Along the way, they need stopover sites with suitable habitat and food so that they can rest and refuel.
 In California, 90 percent of historic wetlands have been lost, and continuing habitat loss, water shortages, changing agricultural practices, and climate change all impact bird populations within the Pacific Flyway.

 The Central Valley is the most important wintering waterfowl area in the Pacific Flyway, supporting about 60 percent of the waterfowl within the Pacific Flyway.
 In the Sacramento Valley, rice fields and managed wetlands on both public and private lands provide important habitat and food for wintering and migrating waterfowl.